 Some have a tougher time inducing themselves into relaxation (aka Hypnosis).
 If you find this to be true for yourself, I’d advise listening to some Hypnotherapy/Self Hypnosis recordings to get a just of the feeling.

 While I’ve personally encountered numerous people who say YouTube videos do nothing for them, keep in mind that many videos and recordings were made for general audiences, not personally tailored to your specific needs.
 This is why, unfortunately, so many are convinced they can’t be hypnotized.
 To watch this week’s video explanation of my process.

 That said, I’ve had good success with my own basic recordings.
 Especially my “Hypnostress” video that students, business professionals and others have expressed their gratitude for it.
 If interested in giving it a try, Click Here.

 I encourage you to do some personal research to find a Hypnotist you like that best helps you achieve Self Hypnosis!
 Feel free to also leave a comment down below letting me know what you’d like me to teach in the future 🙂

-As always, Click Here to download my Free Hypnosis Ebook AND learn weekly lessons 🙂
+As always, Click Here to download HypnoKick’s Free Hypnosis Ebook or begin your monthly hypnosis trainings 🙂